 CORNER MESH: 305g/m2 (9 oz/yd2)

+Point-Impact Resistant Basecoat (Optional)

+For geographic locations prone to nesting and migration of bird-pecking species, such as woodpeckers and/or flickers, a point-impact resistant basecoat layer is highly recommended.

+Shall be a 100% acrylic polymer-based product, reinforced with graphene and manufactured by Adex Systems Inc, such as GRAPHEXCOAT.

+GRAPHEXCOAT is mixed with an approximately equal weight of Type GU Portland cement (Weight ratio = 1:1) and up to 1-Litre of water.

+GRAPHEXCOAT shall be installed after the Reinforcing Mesh is embedded into the basecoat layer.

+Shall be listed in the manufacturer’s current fire testing: CAN/ULC-S134-13 “Standard Method of Fire Test of Exterior Wall Assemblies”.

 Primer

 Shall be a tinted, acrylic-based, roll-on priming agent, such as PRIMEX PRIMER, manufactured by Adex Systems Inc. PRIMEX PRIMER is not mandatory but highly recommended as it will enhance the depth of colour, increase the yield and enhance the longevity of the finish coat.